craigmichaelmartin/resources/html/README.md

 Removing the element name also loosens the coupling between your CSS and your HTML, allowing you to change the element on which the class is used without also needing to update the CSS.

+<a name="filesystem"></a>
+### Using the Filesystem
+One question remains: Given this approach of limitting the number of global classes into component classes and utility classes, how do we ensure even these global classes do not collide?
+A simple solution is to use the filesytem: one component per file, with the filename the same as the component all in the same directory (no nested directories).
+The filesystem will ensure against collisions.

+<a name="island"></a>
+### Is Everything an Island, then?
+Every component is an island - completelying encapsulating its styles without any "leaking" of styles outside of itself.
+However, that is not to say every component necessarily inherits nothing.
+The amount of cascade that comes to the components is up to your team's best judgement.
+Base typography and default link styling seems like reasonable ways to use the cascade.

 <a name="takeaway"></a>
 ## The Take Away
 * Classes are to be named meaningfully.